Advancing Cornell-Edinburgh Leadership in Sustainability Education

 However some communities and groups of people have been not only disproportionately affected by environmental issues, but also denied equal participation in environmental action.
 They include communities of color, low-income communities, rural and geographically isolated communities, native and tribal communities, as well as people marginalized due to their ethnicity, gender, sexuality, age, socioeconomic status, or disability.

-This research aims to create recommendations for the professional development of environmental educators who foster sustainability action in vulnerable communities.
+This research aims to create recommendations for the professional development of environmental educators who foster sustainability action in frontline communities.

 Milestones